sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 -   [`domain`](https://github.com/envoyproxy/envoy/blob/7ebdf6da0a49240778fd6fed42670157fde371db/api/envoy/extensions/filters/http/rate_limit_quota/v3/rate_limit_quota.proto#L44):
     If non-empty, overrides the domain value provided on the less specific definition.
+This value overrides the `domain` specified in the channel-level filter configuration.
 -   [`bucket_matchers`](https://github.com/envoyproxy/envoy/blob/7ebdf6da0a49240778fd6fed42670157fde371db/api/envoy/extensions/filters/http/rate_limit_quota/v3/rate_limit_quota.proto#L115):
-    If present, must be a valid matchers structure as described in [Config: Bucket Matchers], and fully overrides the matchers provided on the less specific definition.
+    If present, this field must contain a valid matchers structure as described in [Config: Bucket Matchers].
+It fully overrides the `bucket_matchers` provided of the less specific definition.

 #### Config: Bucket Matchers

 RPCs are matched into buckets using the [Unified Matcher API] — an adaptable framework for xDS components requiring matching features.
-For details on general Unified Matcher proto parsing and validation, see [Unified Matcher API Support].
+For details on general parsing and validation of the Unified Matcher, see [Unified Matcher API Support].

 The `bucket_matchers` field in the filter config will contain a Unified Matcher restricted to the protocol-specific types, packed as a [`TypedExtensionConfig`].